Pingopete/RVE-KSP-0.90/README.md

 RVE for 0.25 / RSS 8.2.1+
 ============

+NEW TESTING VERSION - IMPORTANT READ
+This is extremely experimental and highly unfinished!
+This is simply so you guys can try out the new atmosphere shader and cloud detail.

+Below are is the list of obvious/known bugs in this testing version:
+Clouds-
+Cloud detail not tiled yet (edges obvious and abrupt) Volumetric textures do not conform to either detail 'cloudlets', not to overall cloud mask (i.e. they appear everywhere) Cloud are for some reason extremely bright at mid day, may burn your eyes a bit Passing through layers can produce flashing and obvious lines and more Detail wrapping isn't finished yet and produces strange mirrored effects at seems
+>low level cloud (1k mask, 8k detail)
+>cirrus layer (1k mask, 1k detail)

+Atmosphere-
+Awaiting individual controls for 'sky haze' and 'ground haze' - sky haze is too obvious proportionatly to ground haze Sky is a little too dark at lower altitudes
+Atmosphere is strongest at centre of view on horizon and not so at edges Soft upwards-fall off only appears in PQS and not in Space
+>white layer 25km
+>blue layer 45km

+Cities-
+Cities still WIP
+Heavily un-antialiased for some reason 'looks very bitty at distances'

 The, unfinished, state of my RVE project for KSP 0.25 using the very latest overhaul version from rbray (includes SS normals, dedicated atmosphere shader, "working" shadows, and other features).